erickyvand/to-do-api/README.md

 - Run `npm run dev:server` to start the server
 - The server will start on `http://localhost:4000`
 - Use Postman or any other application that can test API.
-- Or open a browser to test it using swagger by entering `http://localhost:4000/api-docs`
+- Or open a browser to test it using swagger by entering `http://localhost:4000/api-docs`.
+(Note: By default swagger has production host, in order to test swagger locally, go to the project directory and navigate to `swagger` folder in `swagger.json` file on `line 12` change `to-do-api-stage.herokuapp.com` to `localhost:4000` )
+- When testing swagger in production select `https` schema, when locally select `http` schema.
+It means if you are locally and `https` schema is selected you will get an error that `failed to fetch`

 ## The App has been deployed on Heroku